Hellebores Thumb

 Hellebores – The Winter Rose

-Brighten your winter months with the cheerful blooms of hellebores.
-From the classic ivory (blushed with rose) coloured blooms of Hellebore ‘Winter Sunshine’ to the sumptuous musk colour of Hellebore ’Penny’s Pink’, these hardy and easy to grow plants can be shown off indoors when in full bloom and planted out when the display is done for years of cool season colour!
+Colour your winter months with the dramatic blooms of hellebores.
+From the classic ivory and rose blush of Hellebore ‘Winter Sunshine’, to the sumptuous musk of Hellebore ’Penny’s Pink’, these hardy and easy to grow plants can be shown off indoors when in full bloom, then planted out when the display's over. for many more years of moody cool season colour.

-Hellebores require good light to flower well, so bloom better in dappled light than dense shade.
-They’ll cope well with root competition from big trees, but for more prolific flowers, apply Yates Thrive Rose & Flower Granular Plant Food which contains fast-acting nutrients as well as a slow release fertiliser for feeding for up to 3 months.
+Hellebores will cope with shade, although they bloom better in dappled light than dense shade.
+They also cope with root competition from large trees.
+For more a more prolific show of flowers, apply Yates Thrive Rose & Flower Granular Plant Food, which contains fast-acting nutrients, plus slow release fertiliser for feeding for up to 3 months.

-New release Daphne ‘Perfume Princess’ has a deliciously sweet winter perfume, and blooms prolifically through winter.
-Perfume Princess begins flowering earlier and flowers for a very long period, the blooms are larger and more plentiful than Daphne odora (common daphne) clustering at the tips of the stems and along the branches.
-Whether you plant it in a container or in the ground it is bound to fill your garden and your senses with gorgeous winter scent.
+Daphne (Daphne odora) has a deliciously sweet winter perfume, and blooms prolifically through winter.
+Whether you plant it in a container or in the ground, it's bound to fill your garden with gorgeous winter scent.

 Daphne prefers a slightly acidic soil, so treat alkaline soil with Yates Soil Acidifier Liquid Sulfur to reduce the pH.
 Also keep an eye out for scale insects that can be a common daphne insect pest.
 To control scale, spray daphne with Yates Conqueror Spraying Oil.